venkatasg/academic-job-apps/README.md

 Some quick notes:
 - I applied (mostly) to **Linguistic and Computer Science departments in the USA**.
 - Feel free to steal any *ideas* in content or style from these statements.
 I hope they help you.
+- Tailoring the statements to each department is probably a waste of time.
+Just make sure you change the names of departments/schools in different applications &mdash; you don't want to seem sloppy.
+- Use [Interfolio Dossier](https://www.interfolio.com/dossier/) to send recommendation letters &mdash; personalized recommendation letters are probably a waste of time too.
+Moreover, your advisors and professors are terminally busy and they'll appreciate not receiving constant reminders to submit the same PDF for every job application.
 - All the LaTeX templates are up on [my ```texmf``` repository](https://github.com/venkatasg/texmf) &mdash; steal what you like, or use them wholesale.
 - My CV is also [available on GitHub](https://github.com/venkatasg/CV), as is [my résumé](https://github.com/venkatasg/resume).